Chubbard022/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    the DOM stands for the document object model and it’s something that is not entirely connected to javascript.
+It is like an extra built in filter for the browser to manipulate data.
+The DOM can be manipulated with Javascript (and other languages) and you can manipulate your html, css and web functionality.

 2. What is an event?